CivicActions/ssp-toolkit/docs/controls/CM.md

 > Security control type: Hybrid

-### Part a)

 #### CivicActions Responsibility

-In accordance with the Configuration Management Plan and control SA-3, CivicActions releases changes to the baseline configuration of the application through planned point releases, which bundle multiple new features, and feature changes into a single planned code releases.
-Point releases occur roughly every two months.
-Since they bundle multiple new features into a single release, Examples of the types of changes that may be introduced through a code release include the following, ordered by increasing level of possible security risk:
+In accordance with the Configuration Management Plan and control SA-3, CivicActions manages changes to the baseline configuration of the application through an agile scrum-based process.
+Examples of the types of changes that may be introduced through a code release include the following, ordered by increasing level of possible security risk:

 1. Minor application code changes